djplaner/memex/sense/Design/representing-learning-designs.md

 - [WebCollage](https://ilde2.upf.edu/gr/)
 - [Learning Designer](https://www.ucl.ac.uk/learning-designer/)

+## Conole and Jones (2010)

+Aims to critique different types of representation of practice as applied to various levels" of decision-making - pedagogical patterns and visual learning design.
+Doing this in the context of an LMS migration.
+> We argue that pedagogical patterns and learning design have emerged as parallel approaches to describing practice in recent years.
+Despite their very different origins, both provide complementary representations, which emphasize different aspects of the practice being described.

 ## Zalavara et al 2022

 DBR project seeking to understand practitioners experiences with LD representations (and tools to help with those representations).
 Research question